-And as their likelihood to come back to your store decreases, you can offer a higher discount, knowing that fewer customers will de facto take you up on it (meaning lower losses due to the offer for you).
+And as their likelihood to come back decreases, you can offer a higher discount in your win back email, knowing that fewer customers will de facto take you up on it (meaning lower losses).

 Email them a modest discount after they’ve been inactive for, say, 30 days.
 Then repeat it if they haven’t purchased anything in 75 days, and finally send the discount once again if they still haven’t come back after 90 days.